-To help you better understand this type of coverage, I will review what First Dollar Defense is, how it works, how much it costs and who needs it.
+To help you better understand this type of coverage, I will review what First Dollar Defense is, how it works, how much it costs, and who needs it.

 What is First Dollar Defense?

-First Dollar Defense (FDD), is an additional insurance coverage option which may be purchased onto a firm’s professional liability insurance policy.
+First Dollar Defense (FDD), is an additional insurance coverage option that may be purchased onto a firm’s professional liability insurance policy.
 You may also hear First Dollar Defense called a Loss Only Deductible or Indemnity Only Deductible.

-When a firm carries first dollar defense coverage, if a claim arises the insurance carrier pays the “first dollar” to defend the firm and in turn, the firm only pays their deductible if indemnity is paid on the claim.
+When a firm carries first dollar defense coverage if a claim arises the insurance carrier pays the “first dollar” to defend the firm, and in turn, the firm only pays their deductible if indemnity is paid on the claim.

 First Dollar Defense speaks to a specific coverage option offered as additional support if a claim arises.
 With first dollar defense, if a claim arises where only defense costs are incurred and no indemnity is paid, the insured will not be responsible for their deductible amount, as the carrier covers the costs to defend.
 In turn, if a claim results in a loss payout, the insured will be responsible for their deductible amount.

-First Dollar Defense coverage means the deductible only applies to the damages occurred within a claim and no deductible is required for defense expenses.
+First Dollar Defense coverage means the deductible only applies to the damages that occurred within a claim and no deductible is required for defense expenses.